-My good friend David Pomeranz sent this track to Alan Bergman who wrote the lyrics to this beautiful Michel Legrand song and he gave me this wonderful comment which was heartwarming.
+My good friend David Pomeranz multi platinum song writer sent this track to Alan Bergman who won 2 academy award’s and wrote the lyrics to this beautiful Michel Legrand song and he gave me this wonderful comment which was heartwarming.
 By the way the picture is my daughter and her husband from their wedding on a beautiful ship in Newport Beach great times.

 “What a wonderful rendition of the song.
 It is great to hear a jazz sax player with feeling.
 He has a great sound “ Alan Bergman